 What is an “intentional wardrobe?”
-An intentional wardrobe is a well thought out wardrobe created with purpose, rather than on impulse.
+An intentional wardrobe is a well-thought-out wardrobe created with purpose, rather than on impulse.
 Creating an intentional wardrobe takes some self-reflection.
-It’s not always easy and can require a good deal of thought before each purchase.
+It’s not always easy and can require a good deal of thought (and discipline!) before each purchase.
 This is especially difficult in this world where we’re bombarded with new trends and lists of things we “need” to own on a daily basis.
-As a style blogger, I’m often frustrated by this concept that we all have to be buying new and trying out every trend.
+As a style blogger, I’m often frustrated by the concept that we all have to be buying new and try out every trend.
 This is just simply not the case.

 The advice I would give to anyone looking to create a purposeful wardrobe is to consider your lifestyle before adding any new item to your wardrobe.
 Ask yourself how often you’ll wear the item, and whether or not the price tag is proportional to the number of wears you intend to get out of it.
 Be honest with yourself, no matter how cute or trendy you think it is.

 In creating a thoughtful and purposeful wardrobe, I find myself sticking to a neutral and muted color palette.
-One that consists mostly of white and ivory, along with black, navy and denim.
-Reason being, I don’t tire of clothing in neutral shades as quickly as I do of prints or bold colors.
-I used to try to talk myself out of purchasing something new in ivory or white, because I felt like I should expand my palette.
+One that consists mostly of white and ivory, along with black, browns, and denim.
+The reason is that I don’t tire of clothing in neutral shades as quickly as I do of prints or bold colors.
+I used to try to talk myself out of purchasing something new in ivory or white because I felt like I should expand my palette.
 What actually ended up happening was I just continued to wear my old pieces, instead of the new ones, because I preferred their neutrality.
 All-white outfits are often my choice in the summertime, simply because they never fail to look crisp and clean.

 Sometimes just trying something on will help you to figure out whether or not you love it.
 If you feel even the least bit uncomfortable in something, you’re probably not going to wear it.
 It’s sometimes hard to resist pieces that are just. so. cute, even when you know they aren’t practical for your life.
 If you’re on the fence, take a picture of yourself wearing the item.
 Seeing yourself in a photo can usually let you know immediately if this is something you feel confident wearing.